The modded-nanogpt medium-track makes use of multiple tricks to improve performance, which rely on learned scalar values for mixing two vectors:

 Some observations about the layers without value embeddings (layers 3-12):

-- The model really likes to scale the attention-values by around 6-7 via
+• The model really likes to scale the attention-values by around 6-7 via v_lambda

 Some observations about the layer with value embeddings (layers 0-2 and 13-15):

-is significantly larger than at initialization for all layers, though not as much as without value embeddingsve_lambda
+• v_lambda is significantly larger than at initialization for all layers, though not as much as without value embeddings

-stays very low, except in the last layer- The ratio of
+• ve_lambda stays very low, except in the last layer

-is much higher in the first than the last layers; the value embeddings seem to have little impact on the first few layers (at least numerically, they could still stabilize training, or add just enough to make a difference, or whatever, but this only adds to the high magnitudes of x and x0 from the x0-lambdas).
+• The ratio of v_lambda to ve_lambda is much higher in the first than the last layers; the value embeddings seem to have little impact on the first few layers (at least numerically, they could still stabilize training, or add just enough to make a difference, or whatever, but this is only supported by the high magnitudes of x0 from the x0-lambdas).

 To make more sense of that last point especially, let’s look at the normalized lambdas: